Veriff

 An image depicting users working in the metaverse

-Remote working will take on a whole new form in the metaverse, with organisations investing in immersive and realistic virtual environments for their employees.
+Remote working will take on a whole new form in the metaverse, with organizations investing in immersive and realistic virtual environments for their employees.
 Some experts believe that remote workers will also become more productive in the metaverse as they benefit from the ‘in-person’ experience of a real-world office from the comfort of their homes.

 As work and the metaverse become increasingly integrated, some people may also find it harder to retain or find work if they are less able to join the metaverse, either due to a lack of equipment and infrastructure or personal hesitation.